Penguin-09/progressive-web-apps-deep-dive/README.md

-# 💬 Yip Yap
+# 💬 Yapchat

-Yip Yap is a mobile app with which users can converse with eachother in one large chatroom without needing to log in or fill in their phone number.
-Yip Yap was developed with Progressive Web App Design, during a one week Deep Dive at Bit Academy.
+Yapchat is a mobile app with which users can converse with eachother in one large chatroom without needing to log in or fill in their phone number.
+Yapchat was developed with Progressive Web App Design, during a one week Deep Dive at Bit Academy.

+This project was documented using [Linear](https://linear.app/bitsquad01/team/BIT/active).

 ## 🧑‍💻 Authors